ergenius/zenbal/README.md

-# gembal
+# zenbal
-**GEM BAsh Library** - A comprehensive Bash utility library
+**ZEN BAsh Library** - A comprehensive Bash utility library

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Bash](https://img.shields.io/badge/Bash-4.0%2B-brightgreen.svg)](https://www.gnu.org/software/bash/)

-The GEM BAsh Library (gembal) is a feature-rich bash script that acts as a utility library for other bash scripts.
+The ZEN BAsh Library (zenbal) is a feature-rich bash script that acts as a utility library for other bash scripts.
 It provides a comprehensive set of functions that make shell scripting more efficient, readable, and maintainable.

 ## Features